-Reviewed by Akpan Ubong-Abasi, Graduate Student, Religion
+Reviewed by Akpan Ubong-Abasi, Department of Religion

-Tazeen Ali’s book is centered on the emergence of the Women’s Mosque of America, an exclusive female-only mosque that began on August 28, 2015, in Los Angeles.
+Tazeen Ali’s book The Women's Mosque of America: Authority and Community in U.S. Islam is centered on the emergence of the Women’s Mosque of America, an exclusive female-only mosque that began on August 28, 2015, in Los Angeles.
 The WMA is an organization that was founded to show and promote the notion that mosques can be gender-inclusive spaces.
 At the WMA, women call for and lead prayers; interpret the Quran; foreground their experiences in sermons; and commit to building multiracial, intra-faith and interreligious community.
 To this end, the WMA does not adhere to any of the Islamic legal schools, as its non-sectarian inclusivity accommodates a broad spectrum.
 The book highlights how women in the WMA are transforming notions of Islamic religious authority while negotiating patriarchal religious communities and Islamophobia in the United States.

 When it comes to ritual authority, Ali discusses how leaders of the WMA argue for the legal validity of a women-led Jummah (Friday prayer services), stating that the legitimacy of women-led prayer is not a contemporary reformist phenomenon and that classical Islamic jurists have discussed this through the lens of the Quran, Hadiths, and Ijtihad.
 The WMA navigates women’s ritual authority by offering optional prayers for women (dhur) to establish validity and inclusivity, although the majority of WMA members believe in the ritual legitimacy of women-led Jummah.